Methods Guide

 Content analysis

-Systematic coding and categorization of textual material; can be quantitative or qualitative.
+Rule-based coding of textual material.
+Can be quantitative or qualitative.

 Common in